 - Training for a specific job role.

-Start by doing some research to see whether there are apprenticeships available in the area of work you’re interested in.
-You can do this via this government website or alternatively have a look on company websites if you have a specific employer in mind.
+Start by doing some research to see whether there are apprenticeships available around an area of work you’re interested in.
+You can do this via this government website or have a look on company websites if you have a specific employer in mind.
 We can also help you with this.

 Figure out what makes you stand out